zbrachinara/quicksweeper-doc/src/gamemodes.md

 * [**Area attack**](./area_attack.md)

-Multiple players clear mines on the same board, claiming all areas they themselves have cleared.
-Dying penalizes the players for a short time, and the game ends either on a timer or when the board is clear.
+Multiple players clear mines on the same board, claiming all areas they clear.
+Hitting a mine penalizes players without elimination, and the game ends either on a timer or when the board is clear.
 Players are then ranked based on the amount of cells cleared.

 * [**Score attack**](./score_attack.md)

-Two players on separate boards play against each other to gain the best score.
-When a player fails too many times, the game ends for them and they must wait until the other player finishes in order to have their scores compared.
-The player with the greatest score wins.
+Two players on separate boards play against each earn score.
+When a player fails too many times, the game ends for them and they must wait until the other player finishes.
+The player with the highest score wins.

 ## Experimental: Not in version 1

 * **Unnamed 1**

-For each player, the board is created by an opponent, and the quickest player to finish after all boards have been created wins
+For each player, the board is created by an opponent, and the quickest player to finish after all boards have been created wins.

 * **Free play**